Skip to main content

 Key Takeaways

-• Non-custodial architecture provides the strongest security guarantees for end users
+• Non-custodial architecture provides the strongest security guarantees for end users — no central authority can freeze or seize funds

 • Multi-chain support future-proofs the platform as blockchain infrastructure evolves